Aruku Around: Music video

 The video was directed by Kazuaki Seki, while stylist Hisashi "Momo" Kitazawa acted as the video's producer, organizer, stylist and person in charge of Sakanaction members' visual appearance.
 It features footage of the terrace and a corridor of the Makuhari Messe convention center in Chiba, Chiba, shot on December 2, 2009.
 The video is a single five-minute shot taken late at night, where Yamaguchi walks past stands displaying pieces of Japanese typographic objects.
 As the camera moves to a specific spot, these pieces form the characters of "Aruku Around"'s lyrics as they are sung.
 Additional scenes feature the other band members of Sakanaction, who help display the characters in different ways, such as in a flip book, a computer monitor, a fish tank and conveyor belts.
 In the final scene, Yamaguchi walks out of the corridor and back onto the terrace, creating an infinite loop.

 When Seki heard the song, he wanted to create a video that would express the song's lyrics well, noting that they were written entirely in Japanese.
 He discussed wanting to visually express the song's lyrics to the band in an interview, and suggested an idea he previously had learnt about: a camera technique where objects could only be seen from one particular angle.
 The band gave Seki full creative control over the project, however Yamaguchi requested that the video feature night and dark colors.
 To contrast with the song's digital sound, Seki decided to shoot the video without any digital editing, only utilizing analog techniques and objects.
 Seki felt that for the video to have its full effect, it should be shot in a single cut.
 He originally intended to shoot the video with a steadicam, however this equipment had difficulties being used for an uninterrupted five-minute take.
 Instead, Seki used a handheld Canon EOS 5D Mark II.

-The video was created with the video sharing service YouTube in mind, after the band's previous music video "Native Dancer" (2009) had had such a positive reception on the medium.
+The video was created with the video sharing service YouTube in mind, after the band's previous music video "Native Dancer" (2009) received positive reception on the platform.
 The idea for the video's infinite loop was inspired by the replay function on YouTube.